letronghoangminh/Tips_Tricks/README.md

 - Look for source code on Github of open source softwares and their "Security annoucements", try to enumerate the version and released date.
 - Use md5 of library file to looks up date or version on VirusTotal
 - Looks for security fixes in the next version of current version
+- Keep and eye on little detail
+- Vhost maybe use on both 80 and 443
+- Take any domains you see into /etc/hosts
+- Check SSL certificate for more informations
+- Always enumerate on subdomains and virtual hosts

 ## Scripting and Coding
 - Use setuid binary with C code.